IgniteUI/igniteui-docfx/en/components/grids_templates/column-hiding.md

 ## Toolbar's Column Hiding UI

 The built-in Column Hiding UI is placed inside an [`IgxDropDownComponent`]({environment:angularApiUrl}/classes/igxdropdowncomponent.html) in the @@igComponent's toolbar.
 We can show/hide the Column Hiding UI by using this exact dropdown.
 For this purpose all we have to do is set both the [`IgxGridToolbarActionsDirective`]({environment:angularApiUrl}/classes/igxgridtoolbaractionsdirective.html) and the [`IgxGridToolbarHidingComponent`]({environment:angularApiUrl}/classes/igxgridtoolbarhidingcomponent.html) inside of the @@igComponent.
-If the toolbar is not enabled, enabling the column hiding will have no effect.
 We will also add a title to our toolbar by using the [`IgxGridToolbarTitleDirective`]({environment:angularApiUrl}/classes/igxgridtoolbartitledirective.html) and a custom style for our @@igComponent's wrapper.

 @@if (igxName === 'IgxHierarchicalGrid') {
 ```html